MarcosCunhaDev/products-app/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-This project was created to solve the challenge ofered by Modak as one of the parts of theirs selection process.
-It was created using the following technologies:
+This project was developed as part of the challenge presented by Modak for their selection process.
+It was built using the following technologies:

-- React Native CLI;
+- React Native CLI
-- React Query;
+- React Query
-- TypeScript;
+- TypeScript
-- StyledComponents;
+- Styled Components
-- React Navigation;
+- React Navigation

 I successfully implemented all the basic features, as well as some of the bonus features (such as deep linking and a native module) for the Android version of the app.
 For testing purposes, I recommend running the Android version.
 I’ve included a link to the most recently generated APK in case the reviewer is unable to run the app locally.
 Please feel free to reach out with any questions, feedback, or suggestions!